mesosphere/dcos-vagrant-box/README.md

 ## Build

-The DCOS Vagrant Box is normally built in CI, on demand, but can be built manually as well.
+The DC/OS Vagrant Box is normally built in CI, on demand, but can be built manually as well.

 Note that because the build process uses internet repositories with unversioned requirements, it's not **exactly** reproducible.
 Each built box may be slightly different than the last, but installations using the same box should be exactly the same.